danfuzz/samizdat/doc/library-guide/Value.md

 **Note:** This method is used by the global functions `cast()` and `maybeCast()` as part of the more general casting mechanism.

+#### `.crossEq(other) -> . | void`

+Performs a class-specific equality comparison of the two given values, using the "cross-class ordering" order.
+When called by the system, the two values are guaranteed to have the same direct class; however, it is possible to call this function directly, so implementations must check to see if `other` has the same class as `this`.
+If a client calls with different-class values, it is a fatal error (terminating the runtime).

+The return value is either `this` (or `other` really) if the two values are in fact identical, or `void` if they are not.

+Each class specifies its own total-order equality check.
+See specific classes for details.
+Records compare their values for equality by comparing payload values.

+**Note:** In order for the system to operate consistently, `.crossEq()` must always behave consistently with `.crossOrder()`, in that for a given pair of values, `.crossEq()` must indicate equality if and only if `.crossOrder()` would return `@same`. `.crossEq()` exists at all because it is often possible to determine equality much quicker than determining order.

+**Note:** This is the method which underlies the implementation of all cross-class equality comparison functions.

+#### `.crossOrder(other) -> symbol | void`

+Returns the class-specific order of the two given values, using the "cross-class ordering" order.
+When called by the system, the two values are guaranteed to have the same direct class; however, it is possible to call this function directly, so implementations must check to see if `other` has the same class as `this`.
+If a client calls with different-class values, it is a fatal error (terminating the runtime).

+The return value is one of `@less`, `@same`, or `@more` indicating how the two values order with respect to each other:

+* `@less` &mdash; The first value orders before the second value.

+* `@same` &mdash; The two values are identical in terms of ordering.

+* `@more` &mdash; The first value orders after the second value.

+If two values have no defined order, this returns void.

+Each class specifies its own total-order ordering.
+See specific classes for details.

+The default implementation of this method uses `eq()` to check for sameness.
+It returns `@same` if `eq()` returns non-void, or void if not.

+**Note:** This is the method which underlies the implementation of all cross-class ordering functions.

 #### `.debugString() -> string`